-These claims do not align with the alleged "invention" described in the specification.
-The '142 patent describes the "invention" as a particular purification "method" using "ion exchange chromatography."
+These claims do not align with the alleged "invention" of the '218 patent.
+The "invention" is described as a particular purification "method" using "ion exchange chromatography."
 Ex.
-1001 at Abstract, 1:10-15, 2:12-3:23, 20:47-21:16 (emphasis added).
-Although the '142 patent says this invention "provides" a mixture having less than about 25% acidic variant(s), it never describes the claimed "mixtures" or percentages as themselves inventive or something the named inventors were the first to conceive or achieve.
+1001 at Abstract, 1:22-27, 2:25-3:36, 20:39-21:6 (emphasis added).
+Although the '218 patent says this invention "provides" a mixture having less than about 25% acidic variant(s), it never describes the claimed "mixtures" or percentages as themselves inventive or something the named inventors were the first to conceive or achieve.
 Indeed, the specification repeatedly describes the claimed acidic variants as "contaminants," and teaches that mixtures containing them (like the ones claimed) are undesirable and in need of purification.
 Ex.
-1001 at 5:14-18, 5:46-49.
+1001 at 5:29-33, 5:60-3.

-The '142 patent also notes that performing "Protein A" chromatography on rhuMAb HER2 made through recombinant DNA results in mixtures having "deamidated and other acidic variants [that] constituted about 25%... of the composition."
+The '218 patent also notes performing "Protein A" chromatography on rhuMAb HER2 made through recombinant DNA results in mixtures having "deamidated and other acidic variants [that] constituted about 25%...of the composition."
 Ex.
-1001 at 23:6-9 (emphasis added).
-The patent does not describe "Protein A" as the inventors' invention.
+1001 at 22:60-63 (emphasis added).
+"Protein A" is not described as the inventors' invention.
 Nor could it, as such technique was already known.
-See Ex.
-1031 at 169 (explaining protein A chromatography was used to purify monoclonal antibodies as early as 1972).
-To the contrary, the specification describes this 25% acidic variants composition as in need of purification by its allegedly inventive method:
+See

-&lt;sup>9 The allegedly "novel" purification method described in the '142 patent appears to be the subject of another Genentech patent with the same specification stemming from the '459 provisional application.
+This allegedly "novel" purification method appears to be the subject of another Genentech patent with the same specification stemming from the '459 provisional application.
 See Exs.
 1001 ("Related U.S. Application Data"); 1007 (claiming purification method).